Mountain Warehouse: History

-In 2018 Mountain Warehouse Holdings Limited, set up another new company ‘Neon Sheep’ to break into the accessories market and so far is doing much better than Zakti Activeware.
+In 2018, Mountain Warehouse Holdings Limited set up another new company ‘Neon Sheep’ to break into the gifts and accessories market, but these stores were closed in 2022.

+In 2021 fashion retailer Animal was acquired for previous owner H Young Holdings launching it online in the same year.
+By 2024 Animal store were reopening.

+On September 3, 2024, Mountain Warehouse acquired the US-based retailer Eastern Mountain Sports for $10 million.

 Stores

-Mountain Warehouse has over 330 stores in the UK, North America, Europe and New Zealand, including stores in Dublin, Ireland, Vienna, Austria, and stores in Poland including Warsaw.
+Mountain Warehouse has over 400 stores in the UK, North America, Europe and New Zealand, including stores in Dublin, Ireland, Vienna, Austria, and stores in Poland including Warsaw.

 The first Mountain Warehouse store opened in 1997.
 By August 2002 Mountain Warehouse had opened a further 13 stores in factory outlet centres in the UK and one in Vienna, as well as three concession stores in UK garden centres.

 The London Covent Garden store was the first of Mountain Warehouse's high street stores.
 By 2019 Mountain Warehouse opened a further 9 stores in London, located in popular areas such as Regent Street, Fulham and Wimbledon.

 Mountain Warehouse purchased six of former Woolworths sites, including Fort William, Scotland, St Ives, Cornwall and Buxton, Derbyshire.

 Mountain Warehouse has continued to secure premises in market towns and locations popular with walkers and holidaymakers.

+On 9 March 2024, Mountain Warehouse opened its largest UK store yet on Boscawen Street in Truro, Cornwall.

 Mountain Warehouse opened its first North America outlet store in Toronto, Ontario, Canada early 2014.
 It has since further expanded to other North American locations including New Jersey, United States, Burlington, Canada and Vancouver, Canada.

 Mountain Warehouse's headquarters are located in Victoria, London.
 A store is also located nearby in Victoria Place in London Victoria station.

 Products

 Mountain Warehouse has grown from a stock clearance business selling only branded products to a business that sells mainly own brand clothing, footwear and equipment.
-In 2004 own brands including Mountain Life, Parallel and Snapdragon made up 10% off the businesses products but by 2007 own brand products made up 65%.
+In 2004 own brands including Mountain Life, Parallel and Snapdragon made up 10% of the business's products but by 2007 own brand products made up 65%.

 In 2010 the retailer introduced a more technical clothing range, Mountainlife Extreme.
 The Mountainlife Extreme clothing range was designed to compete with higher end brands such as The North Face and Berghaus.

 The Mountainlife and Parallel branding has gradually been phased out with all clothing, footwear and equipment now branded with Mountain Warehouse.
 Mountainlife Extreme was replaced by Mountain Warehouse Extreme, with footwear, accessories and equipment also included in the range.